Looking for some Sailor Moon-themed spots in Japan?

-The store is named Marumiya, and though it doesn’t actually have a café, to this day, comparing the building and sign to its manga appearance, it’s just about identical!
-A pretty odd connection to put them together, but I guess it just goes to show Naoko Takeuchi really did know the place on a personal level.
+The store is named “Marumiya”, and though it doesn’t actually have a café, to this day, comparing the building and sign to its manga appearance, it’s just about identical!
+A pretty odd connection, but I guess it just goes to show that Naoko Takeuchi really did know the place on a personal level.

 Arisugawa-no-miya is also the place where Nephrite dies.

 Akabane-dai Pedestrian bridge / Akabane Green Road Park Bridge